challyed/comp120-echalumeau/python/Readme.txt

 Process finished with exit code 0

-it kind of produced what was needed. wouldnt work if there were multiple passwords but in the actucally version running on python it didnot produce any results
+it kind of produced what was needed. wouldnt work if there were multiple passwords but in the actucally version running on python it did not produce any results

 ### Review of directons and points
 README.txt (2 points)